da-nrw/DNSCore/ContentBroker/src/main/markdown/installation_irods.md

 ## Upgrade iRODS

-iRODS isnatllation could be upgraded, if necessary.
+iRODS installation could be upgraded, if necessary.
 The following list describes an upgrade from 3.2 to 3.3.1.
 The 4.X releases are not tested with the code yet.
+The upgrade process differs slightly if your are acting as Master Server ad is more complex, due to have the ICAT Databse as well.
+Described below you'll find describtion applicable to a Master.

 1. stop ContentBroker
 2. stop iRODS